 Is development influenced by nature or nurture?
 Are individuals active or passive in their development?
 Is development continuous or discontinuous?
-Bandura's social learning theory Both nature and nurture: Inborn characteristics and the physical and social environment influence behavior.
-Active: Individuals are influenced by the environment but also play an active role in their development through reciprocal determinism.
-Continuous: Gradual process of learning new behaviors Piaget's cognitive- developmental theory Both nature and nurture: An innate drive to learn coupled with brain development leads people to interact with the world.
-Opportunities provided by the physical and social environment influence development.
-Active:Individuals actively interact with the world to create their own schemas.
-Discontinuous: Stages Information processing theory Both nature and nurture: People are born with processing capacities that develop through maturation and environmental influences.
-Active: People attend to, process, and store information.
-Continuous: Gradual increase of skills and capacities Vygotsky's sociocultural theory Both nature and nurture: People learn through interactions with more- skilled members of their culture; capacities are influenced by genes, brain development, and maturation.
+Vygotsky's sociocultural theory Both nature and nurture: People learn through interactions with more skilled members of their culture; capacities are influenced by genes, brain development, and maturation.
 Active: Individuals actively interact with members of their culture.
 Continuous: Continuous interactions with others lead to developing new reasoning capacities and skills.
-Bronfenbrenner's bioecological systems theory Both nature and nurture: People's inborn and biological characteristics interact with an ever- changing context to influence behavior.
+Bronfenbrenner's bioecological systems theory Both nature and nurture: People's inborn and biological characteristics interact with an ever-changing context to influence behavior.
 Active: People interact with their contexts, being influenced by their contexts but also determining what kinds of physical and social environments are created and how they change.
 Continuous: People constantly change through their interactions with the contexts in which they are embedded.
 Dynamic systems theory Both nature and nurture: Developmental domains, maturation, and environment form an integrated system.
 Active: Development reflects goal-oriented behavior by the desire to accomplish goals.
 Continuous: New developmental achievements are the result of systematic skill-building.
 Ethology and evolutionary developmental theory Both nature and nurture: Genetic programs and biological predispositions interact with the physical and social environment to influence development, and Darwinian natural selection determines what genes and traits are passed on to the next generation.
 Active: People interact with their physical and social environment.
 Both continuous and discontinuous: People gradually grow and change throughout life, but there are sensitive periods in which specific experiences and developments must occur.